chaitanya-sai-neeli/Learning-React/README.md

 # Episode 05:

-- `React hooks :` These are normal JS utility functions given to us by react, it has some super powers. use State-used to create state variable and use Effect.
+- `React hooks :` These are normal JS utility functions given to us by react, it has some super powers. use State-used to create state variables and use Effect is for handling api calls and data feteching.
 - Super Powerful state variable:
   React will be constantly monitoring the state variable and Whenever it changes/updates react re-renders the component.
 - const [name, setName] = useState("Chaitanya Sai");